-Every year, on January 30, Tony Barrell goes on a pilgrimage to the site of the Beatles’ rooftop concert
+It’s more than 50 years since the Beatles’ rooftop concert!
+Most years, on January 30, Tony Barrell goes on a pilgrimage to the site

 It was on the roof of this building on January 30, 1969, that John, Paul, George and Ringo – accompanied by their guest keyboardist Billy Preston – took London by surprise with 42 minutes of live music and banter.
 It was a premiere for a batch of songs including ‘Get Back’, ‘Don’t Let Me Down’ and ‘I’ve Got a Feeling’.
 And, of course, it was the last time the world’s greatest band performed live to the public.